ped7g/SpecBong/README.md

 # SpecBong tutorial

-This is tutorial-like small project for ZX Next (TBBlue board) written in Z80N assembly (in [sjasmplus](https://github.com/z00m128/sjasmplus) syntax/dialect) by Peter H. and John McG.
+This is tutorial-like small project for ZX Next (TBBlue board) written in Z80N assembly (in [sjasmplus](https://github.com/z00m128/sjasmplus) syntax/dialect) by Peter Helcmanovsky (inspired by John McG.).

 The final result looks like [this (youtube video)](https://youtu.be/k3OnM-5lB80).